metamorworks - stock.adobe.com

 Menninger likewise said that while Teradata provides robust data management and analytics tools, the vendor has been overshadowed by Snowflake and Snowflake rival Databricks.

 Teradata continues to invest in a modern architecture and can be used with all the major cloud providers.
-As a result, from a technical perspective, Teradata matches up well with rival vendors and rated highly in ISG's Buyers Guides for data platforms and AI platforms.
+As a result, from a technical perspective, Teradata matches up well with rival vendors and is rated highly in ISG's Buyers Guides for data platforms and AI platforms, Menninger noted.

-"They have been eclipsed in terms of revenue by vendors such as Snowflake and Databricks, [but] they are still considered a leader in terms of functionality, manageability, scalability and reliability," Menninger said.
+"They have been eclipsed in terms of revenue by vendors such as Snowflake and Databricks, [but] they are still considered a leader in terms of functionality, manageability, scalability and reliability," he said.

 Future direction